 In this latest exclusive Gamasutra interview

-, which includes more from Hocking on player exploration in games, as well as his feelings towards using games to convey real-world messages (no registration required, please feel free to link to this column from external websites).
+, which includes more from Mallat on the convergence of film and video game development, a marriage that according to the executive fits well within Ubisoft's role as an “entertainment content provider” (no registration required, please feel free to link to this column from external websites).